puneeth2001/Team-Accio/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites
+You need to install latest version of nodejs and npm.

 ### Installing